 You may be able to just walk into a museum or park any time you want, but things like food tours, adventure sports, theater shows, meals at famous restaurants, etc. may need to be booked in advance.

-(And, in summer 2021, even many museum entrances will still need to be booked in advance!)
+(And, after COVID, many museum entrances still need to be booked in advance!)

 In most cases, you may only need to pre-book these sorts of activities a couple days in advance.
 But for really popular tours or shows, you may actually need to book a couple weeks out!